-When Deakin University decided to transform their website, they asked Briarbird (through DWS) to investigate and revise their IA.
+When Deakin University decided to transform their website, they asked Briarbird (through DWS) to investigate and revise their information structure and architecture (IA).
 While a university website needs to serve many users, Deakin was keen to refocus the site around its marketing objectives.
 This business focus was key to helping us navigate a large and complex site.

 Many authors, lots of content